Canadian Air Carrier Licence Application Guide

 Border Services requirements

-Licensees must contact the Canada Border Services Agency (CBSA) regarding the obligations of transportation companies when bringing passengers or cargo to Canada.
+Licensees must contact the Canada Border Services Agency (CBSA) regarding their obligations when bringing passengers or cargo to Canada.

 Providing advance information

-• all goods (whether or not company owned); and
+• importation of all goods (whether or not company owned); and

-• all passengers and crew/personnel (including crew/personnel of another air carrier).
+• passengers and crew / personnel (including crew / personnel of another air carrier) being carried in.

-The advance information must be provided prior to arrival, as stated in the Advance Commercial Information (ACI) and the Advance Passenger Information/Passenger Name Record (API/PNR) policies enacted under the Reporting of Imported Goods Regulations, the Immigration and Refugee Protection Regulations and the Advance Passenger (Customs) Regulations.
-More information about commercial carriers, advance commercial information and advance passenger information/passenger name records is available on the CBSA website.
+The advance information must be submitted before arrival, as required by the Advance Commercial Information (ACI) and the Advance Passenger Information / Passenger Name Record (API/PNR) policies.
+These policies are part of the Reporting of Imported Goods Regulations, the Immigration and Refugee Protection Regulations and the Advance Passenger (Customs) Regulations.
+Additional information about the concerned commercial carriers, advance commercial information and advance passenger information / passenger name records is available on the CBSA website.

 Obligations under the Immigration and Refugee Protection Act

-Licensees also have obligations under the Immigration and Refugee Protection Act and regulations and may be required to deposit security in order to guarantee payment of all amounts for which they may become liable.
+Licensees have obligations under the Immigration and Refugee Protection Act.
+They may need to deposit security to guarantee payment any amounts they might owe.
 See the Guide for Transporters for more information.

 When arriving at the airport

-Upon arrival at the airport of entry (AOE) in Canada, the licensee must ensure that all passengers and crew on board the aircraft report to the CBSA for processing and clearance, as per the Customs Act and the Immigration and Refugee Protection Act.
+Upon arrival at the airport of entry (AOE) in Canada, licensees must ensure that all passengers and crew onboard the aircraft report to the CBSA for processing and clearance, as required by the Customs Act and the Immigration and Refugee Protection Act.

-For non-scheduled flights operated to Canada, in addition to the requirements stated above, the pilot or operator must also contact the CBSA office located directly at the AOE prior to arrival, to request CBSA clearance.
-This will ensure that Border Services Officers at the AOE are aware of the pending arrival and are available to process and clear the flight in a timely manner.
-For more information on requesting charter access to airports, see D2-5-1, Charter Access to Airports.
+For charter flights to Canada, in addition to the requirements stated above, the pilot or operator must also contact the CBSA office at the AOE to request clearance prior to arrival.
+This ensures Border Services Officers at the AOE are aware of the arrival and can process and clear the flight promptly.
+For more information on requesting charter access to airports, refer to CBSA’s Memo D2-5-1, Charter Access to Airports.

-For more information, contact the CBSA at the following numbers:
+For further information, you may contact the CBSA at the following numbers:

 Statistical reporting

-Licensees providing domestic or international services touching Canada are required, under regulations stemming from section 50 of the CTA, to report certain operational data to the Government of Canada through Transport Canada’s Electronic Collection of Air Transportation Statistics (ECATS) program.
+Licensees providing domestic within or international services to / from Canada must report certain operational data to the Government of Canada, as required by regulations under section 50 of the CTA.
+This reporting is done through Transport Canada’s Electronic Collection of Air Transportation Statistics (ECATS) program.

-To join ECATS, contact the ECATS program office 30 days prior to beginning operations to or from Canada:
+To join ECATS, contact the ECATS Program Office 30 days before commencing operations to / from Canada:

 Transport Canada – ECATS